network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 request for a one-byte object to get the end-to-end latency on the connections that are using the network at full speed.

-   *(What does it mean to "multiplex a connection"?
-How do you measure it?)*

 ### Aggregating the Measurements

 The algorithm produces sets of 5 times for each probe, namely:
 DNS handshake, TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load bearing connections.
 This fine-grained data is useful, but not necessary for creating a useful metric.

-*(Am I right?
-Is this all that's necessary?
-If not expand on the required computations)*

 To create a single "Responsiveness" (e.g., RPM) number, this first iteration of the algorithm gives